-The BREATHE™ Certification Teacher Training Program starts with an assessment of breathing muscle strength and lung capacity, and addresses various topics including:
+The BREATHE™ Certification Teacher Training program begins with an assessment of breathing muscle strength and lung capacity, and addresses various topics such as:

 - How to perform and interpret a BIQ (Breathing IQ)